eisenzopf/agenticflows/backend/cmd/examples/SCRIPT_USAGE.md

 - Bash shell environment
 - Go 1.18 or later
 - A running instance of the API server (typically at http://localhost:8080)
-- Access to a SQLite database with conversation data
+- Access to a SQLite database with conversation data (or use mock data option)

 ## Basic Usage